 1960s: The growth of exports

 In the 1960s, Israel began to transition from a nation that needed to import cattle to one that could export it.
 This all began with the export of 60 heifers to Iran, but these would be just the first of many Israeli cattle exported around the world.

 1970s: Advances in quality

 Beginning in 1975, the FAO/Poland Trial compared strains of cattle from ten different countries.
-Israeli cattle were ranked first in improvement in milk and fat production, early maturity, body measurements, and rate of growth.
+Israeli cattle ranked first in improvement in milk and fat production, early maturity, body measurements, and rate of growth.
 This was just one piece of recognition for Israel’s impressive improvements in dairy farming.

 1980s: Incorporation of electronic equipment

 The 1980s saw a boom in the use of technology to improve productivity and efficiency.
-Electronic milk meters, which had been locally manufactured in Israel, became more popular amongst dairy farmers.
+Electronic milk meters, locally manufactured in Israel, became more popular amongst dairy farmers.
 Farmers also started using electronic identification as part of their farm management systems.
 These new computerized tools enabled more accurate, effective management.

 1990s: Record-setting yields